A Perfect 10 Day Thailand Itinerary

 If you have a late flight out from Chiang Mai to Bangkok you might be able to do a cooking class in the morning, followed by Doi Suthep.
 If you do not have time for both, just choose which experience you think you will enjoy best.

 Once finished up with Doi Suthep and/or cooking class catch your flight to Bangkok.
-Once back in the capital city check into your hotel, grab some dinner and head out to Khao San Road for your last night out in Thailand.
+Once back in the capital city check into your hotel, grab some dinner and maybe head out to a place like Khao San Road for your last night out in Thailand.

 Day 10 – Depart Bangkok